seehorne/GetGrinnected/written reports/sprint 4/sprint-journal.md

    * However, if it is to remain in the MVP, this would require an implementation of image hosting.
 * Sorting by popularity
    * This would require live updates of who has favorited what, which could be managed on a database level through API calls.
-* Org accounts
-   * Because the events are pulled from 25live, these are less of a technical undertaking than they would otherwise be
-   * They would be very straightforward to implement, as a consequence:
-      * We would need to allow accounts to be made that end with @studentorg.grinnell.edu, not just @grinnell.edu
-      * Give them further access to favorites info for attendance to their events, which would require matching orgs on events to their corresponding org accounts, if accounts have been made
-         * Accounts could be premade, if we got a full list of orgs, but this is the challenge of the org cards
 * Searching
    * Well underway on both frontends but not yet robust
       * TODO: what are the action steps here